koraybey/cloud-run-terraform/README.md

-# GCP Cloud Run Deployment
+# GCP Cloud Run Deployment with Terraform

 This project contains Terraform configurations for deploying services to Google Cloud Run.